Skip to main content Skip to navigation

 Illan Wall, The Critical Legal Pocketbook, Counterpress 2021 - The Critical Legal Pocketbook provides the tools for law students to uncover the hidden intricacies of law.

 The Reith Lectures - The BBC's annual series of lectures from a major academic figure.
-For 2019, former UK judge Jonathan Sumption on how to restore faith in democracy.
+Former UK judge Jonathan Sumption argues that a decline in the willingness of politics to engage with divisive subjects has been accompanied by an unwelcome rise in the power of the courts.

 What books should I buy?